Gaurish-Agrawal/hybridbody24/README.md

 # Acknowledgments

 - Inspired by challenges faced by the visually impaired community
-- Full detailed documentation can be shared based on circumstances.
+- Full-length documentation and details can be shared based on circumstance.
 - Developed by a team at **Washington University in St. Louis**